 Have you ever wondered why most outhouses have a crescent moon on the door?
 You may have not even really remembered that fact until I mentioned it just now.
-Well, there’s actually a few theories behind this and it’s pretty interesting.
+Well, there are actually a few theories behind this and it’s pretty interesting.
 This practice is believed to be centuries-old, but evidence points to it being pretty modern, according to TodayIFoundOut.com.

 The website states, “Supposedly before the adoption of the more familiar male and female bathroom symbols, it was common to use a crescent moon to denote that an outhouse was for women and a sun to denote that it was an outhouse for men.
 This supposedly being a nod to the fact that women have long being associated with the moon and men supposedly with the sun.”